Rose-STL-Lab/FS-CAP/README.md

 # Few-Shot Compound Activity Prediction (FS-CAP)

 This repository contains code for the few-shot compound activity prediction (FS-CAP) algorithm (see our paper at ).
-Unfortunately, no pretrained models could be provided due to upload size constraints.

 ## Requirements
 [RDKit](https://www.rdkit.org/docs/Install.html) is required, and [OpenBabel](https://openbabel.org/docs/dev/Installation/install.html) if one wishes to download PubChemBA.
 All code was tested in Python 3.10.
 The following pip packages are also required: